Illinois State, Illinois Wesleyan to play in pair of basketball exhibitions

 Well, the drought of over 50 years is coming to a close.

-Illinois State and Illinois Wesleyan will play for the first time since Jan.
+Division I Illinois State and Division III Illinois Wesleyan will play for the first time since Jan.
 13, 1970 on Oct.
 29 at ISU’s CEFCU Arena.

 The men's exhibition contest will be preceded by a 1 p.m. exhibition between the schools' women’s teams.
 Those programs last squared off in 1979.